 Direct materials and supplies are those materials and supplies that can be identified specifically with a particular sponsored project, an instructional activity, or any other institutional activity; or that can be directly assigned to such activities relatively easily with a high degree of accuracy.
-Categories of such materials and supplies include, but are not limited to, general- and special-purpose non-capital items, computer software, lab instruments and supplies, lab glass/ceramics, chemicals, gases, publication costs/page charges, and reference books and periodicals.
+Categories of such materials and supplies include, but are not limited to, general- and special-purpose non-capital items, computer software, lab instruments and supplies, lab glass/ceramics, tools, and chemicals and gases.

 Academic departments and organized research units regularly incur both direct costs (research, instruction, other sponsored activities, and/or other institutional activities) and indirect costs (departmental administration and/or departmental operations & maintenance).
 In such departments, when materials and supplies are charged directly to sponsored projects, care is exercised to assure that costs incurred for the same purpose in like circumstances are consistently treated as direct costs for all activities of the unit.
-This is accomplished through a direct charge equivalent or other mechanism that assigns the costs directly to the appropriate activities, as recommended by the Office of Management and Budget in its memorandum entitled "Direct Charging of Administrative and Clerical Salaries" dated July 13, 1994, and by the National Institutes of Health in a notice in the NIH Guide dated September 23, 1994.
-A complete description of the departmental administration pool composition, including the direct charge equivalent (DCE) methodology and amounts calculated by department, is shown in the Facilities and Administrative Rate Proposal: